aniketwdubey/Hashnode-blogs/clseuh78p000109jobekh05id.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1707494258699/781bfb6d-0e9b-47fa-bafa-b21a72ee9550.png align="center")

-You can see 2 comment on post with postId:13
+You can see 2 comments on post with postId:13

 ▪︎ You can update, delete the comments as well!